-What treatment exist?
+What treatments exist?

 People with RA can also make beneficial lifestyle changes such as getting more exercise and eating moderate diets, resting, avoiding stress and taking special care of joints with well-designed tools and other devices that are easy on joints.
-Surgery is helpful for some patients.
+Surgery is helpful for some people.

 Click here to view the video on the LTOAU YouTube channel

 Last Review Date: January 13, 2020

 Was this page helpful?